youmahmy/security-automation-portfolio/Kubernetes Security/YouWatch FAW-R Project (Coming Soon)/README.md

 ![SQL Only Code](assets/03-fawr-sql-waf-code.png)

+FAW-R looks for the `X-Forwarded-For` or `X-Real-IP` headers in the ModSecurity logs to extract the attacker IP and isolate it for visibility and future infraction consequences.

 ![SQL Only Detection](assets/04-fawr-sql-waf-detection.png)

 Rather than keying off individual rule IDs *(which vary between CRS versions)*, the script inspects semantic tags attached to each alert.
-Tags beginning with `attack-*` represent meaningful security violations, while tags such as attack-protocol and attack-generic often represent low-signal noise.
+Tags beginning with `attack-*` represent meaningful security violations, while tags such as `attack-protocol` and `attack-generic` often represent low-signal noise.

 Before the attack filtering: